Truck driver arrested in multi-vehicle freeway crash that killed 7 in Oregon

 Life Flight Network confirmed that one of its emergency medical helicopters transported one patient to a Salem-area hospital.

-Witness Adrian Gonzalez told the Statesman Journal the van was mangled by the force of the impact.
+Witness Adrian Gonzalez told the Statesman Journal the force of the impact mangled the van.

 “Judging by the damage, it looked like the van was sandwiched,” he said.
 “It got hit very hard.”